matelau/CentsMobile/README.md

 relevant data includes visualizations for the area’s cost of living compared to the national average.
 The user can also add one or more areas to be shown in the comparison.

 **To Run this Application**
--Load the project into Android Studio ( I used Android Studio 1.0 to develop and this required me to upgrade gradle, so you may need to do so as well)\n
+-Load the project into Android Studio ( I used Android Studio 1.0 to develop and this required me to upgrade gradle, so you may need to do so as well)

--Load an emulator running Lollipop, or use a device with Lollipop ( I wanted to play with recyclerviews, toolbars, and cardviews )\n
+-Load an emulator running Lollipop, or use a device with Lollipop ( I wanted to play with recyclerviews, toolbars, and cardviews )

--Use Android Studio to run the application on your device/emulator\n
+-Use Android Studio to run the application on your device/emulator

 **Time**